 "Sand Dancers" has a slight Latin feel.
 The lineup here consists of composers Orly Penate and Roberto Vazquez, who handle a variety of keyboard and programming duties, including horn synths; percussionist Tony Verdejo; saxophonist Anthony Church; and trumpeter Ted Zimmerman.
 The result is a song that sounds like a fuller band.
 The congas add a really nice flavor here, and the keyboard solo provides one of the highlights, along with Meadows' lead.

 Meadows co-wrote the delightful "Flirt" with Broening.
 Apart from covers of songs by Bobby McFerrin

-, it's the ensemble work of the other musicians that helps it break from the mold of so many other smooth jazz instrumentalist efforts.
+, the other tracks were written by some of the musicians who appear on them.
+Though Meadows is clearly the focal point of Secrets, it's the ensemble work of the other musicians that helps it break from the mold of so many other smooth jazz instrumentalist efforts.
 Meadows plays with passion and energy throughout, but it's less about him and more about the overall sound.

 Track Listing: Secrets; Let the Top Down; You Lift My Heart; Soul Sugar; The Child in Me; Sand Dancers; Playtime; Flirt; Friends; Urban Angels; The Shade Tree; Here to Stay.